GyroSuperintelligence/BabyLM/guides/Genetics.md

   Without the STT, the same result comes from a fixed sequence of bitwise operations (`apply_gyration_and_transform`).
 Both are strictly **O(1)**.

 - **Ingress (`process_ingress`)**
-  One dict get/put on the OrbitStore entry plus a single Monodromic Fold on the 8‑bit mask.
-Still **O(1)**.
+  Exon-product generation using governance physics, including phenotype metadata conversion, resonance calculation, and temperature-based sampling.
+The system generates complete tokens using exon-products converted to LEB128 associations. **O(1)** per token.

 - **Batch operations**
-  Ordered left-fold over the intron stream: one accumulator, one pass ⇒ **O(N)**.
+  Ordered left-fold over the token stream: one accumulator, one pass ⇒ **O(N)**.

-No stage scales super-linearly; everything is constant-time per intron, or linear in introns processed.
+No stage scales super-linearly; everything is constant-time per token, or linear in tokens processed.

 ---